 The current process for signing forwarded calls does not differentiate between signed and unsigned inbound calls.
 This means each forwarded call is signed with B attestation by Telnyx, regardless of whether the call has a toKEN from the originating service provider.

-By June 30th, 2021 Telnyx will have implemented a new initiative which will alter this process depending on whether the call is already signed.
+In the coming weeks, Telnyx will implement a new initiative which will alter this process depending on whether the call is already signed.

 For inbound calls that contain an identity header, Telnyx will pass the identity header received for the incoming call and add a DIV passport to the call.
 In this case, the attestation will be determined by the originating service provider that originally signed the call.